‘RHONJ’ Star Melissa Gorga, 40, Stuns In A Cut-Out Swimsuit

 Melissa then revealed some of her workout secrets, admitting that she actually doesn’t do a lot of cardio moves.

-“I do a lot of lifting,” she said of her go-to exercises to get the body she has now.
+“I do a lot of lifting,” she said of her go-to exercises.
 “I don’t do that much cardio, because I run around so much.”

 Gorga, who owns her own boutique in New Jersey, also revealed that she’s never been one to try fad diets and instead relies on her own tried and tested routine of eating balanced meals.